 - Machine-readable metadata conforming to an open standard allows computer applications to easily find, exchange and process data.

-- See some examples of how metadata is important for data collection, analysis and reuse in these great videos from the New York University Health Sciences Library:
+- See some examples of how metadata is important for data collection, analysis and reuse in this fun video from the New York University Health Sciences Library.

 Where does metadata come from?

 - Metadata can be created manually by people or automatically by instruments or computers.

 - Metadata capture is easiest if it is automatically generated when the data is created, for example, the metadata your camera captures every time you take a photo.